Orbital Maneuvering System

+Overview

 The OMS consists of two pods mounted on the orbiter's aft fuselage, on either side of the vertical stabilizer.
 Each pod contains a single AJ10-190 engine, based on the Apollo Service Module's Service Propulsion System engine, which produces 26.7 kN of thrust with a specific impulse (I_{sp}) of 316 seconds.
 The oxidizer-to-fuel ratio is 1.65-to-1, The expansion ratio of the nozzle exit to the throat is 55-to-1, and the chamber pressure of the engine is 8.6 bar.
 The dry weight of each engine is 118kg (260lb).
 Each engine could be reused for 100 missions and was capable of a total of 1,000 starts and 15 hours of burn time.

 These pods also contained the Orbiter's aft set of reaction control system (RCS) engines, and so were referred to as OMS/RCS pods.
 The OM engine and RCS both burned monomethylhydrazine (MMH) as fuel, which was oxidized with MON-3 (mixed oxides of nitrogen, 3% nitric acid), with the propellants being stored in tanks within the OMS/RCS pod, alongside other fuel and engine management systems.
 When full, the pods together carried around 4087 kg of MMH and 6743 kg of MON-3, allowing the OMS to produce a total delta-v of around 305 m/s with a 29000 kg payload.